 Cicor maintains several pension plans for employees in Switzerland, Germany and the United Kingdom.
 A liability is recognized if a pension plan has an underfunding and there is an economic obligation for Cicor to pay additional contribution.
 The assessment of whether there is an obligation is made using the recognition criteria for provisions.
-For Swiss plans, the measurement of the liability is based on the financial statements of the pension plan prepared in accordance with FER 26 and for German plans, this is based on an actuarial calculation.
+For Swiss plans, the measurement of the assets resp. liability is based on the financial statements of the pension plan prepared in accordance with FER 26 and for German plans, this is based on an actuarial calculation.
+Pension institutions without surplus / deficit includes the United Kingdom plans.
+At balance sheet date, no non-committed reserves exists.
+Therefore, neither an economic benefit nor an economic obligation is capitalized in the balance sheet.

 Employer contribution reserves are always recognized as an asset.